lisafast/lacnotredame/content/about/2019BoardReport.md

   Move to accept the board report:
   Seconded:

-## Proposed Association program for 2019-2020

-## Members open issues

-  Moved by
-  Seconded by

 ## Current board and election of new members

 We request new members for the board.
 We meet 2-3 times per year plus the AGM.